HERE ARE SOME BASICS

 You can close your Volt Save at any time by phoning us on 13 VOLT (13 8658).

-We may close your Volt Save by giving you at least fourteen days notice by email.
+We may close your Volt Save at any time.
+We normally give you at least fourteen days notice by email or SMS.

-We may close your Volt Save immediately without telling you, if:
+We may close your Volt Save immediately without telling your, if:

-- Your Volt Save no longer meets our risk criteria
+- We’re not able to verify your identity or the source of your money or your Volt Save no longer meets our risk criteria

 - we consider there is evidence of suspicious activity on your Volt Save